elliotchang126/elliotchang126/README.md

   - Another project I recently made is Clonebnb.
 It's clone of Airbnb built on React/Redux frontend with a Rails backend, complete with CRUD features, user auth, and Google Maps API integration.
 Also in my pinned repos!
   - Currently looking for more open-source projects to contribute to.
 Feel free to reach out if you're interested in collaborating.
   - I'm currently brushing up on DS & A and working on some side projects, but in my downtime I can be found in the gym or hanging out with my husky, Winter.

+I'm currently open to Full-Stack, Backend, or Frontend Engineering jobs in Los Angeles, San Francisco, Austin, New York, or remote!

 ---
 ## Languages & Tools: